 5. Clock Works

 Last night’s experience took the cake.
-After spending the whole day at my parents’ house with my sister, I was alone there in the evening finishing up my 2017 photography calendar on my laptop at the dining room table.
+After spending the whole day at my parents’ house with my sister, I was alone there in the evening finishing up some work on my laptop at the dining room table.
 The chair I was sitting in had become uncomfortable, so I decided to move to the couch in the living room.
 When I sat down on the couch, I looked at my dad’s empty chair – the chair he always sat in – and said out loud sadly, “There’s no more dad here to talk to.”

 Just then, the grandfather clock – which hadn’t worked in years – made a soft chiming sound from across the room.
 It was not on the hour (6:05 – not the correct time), and I hadn’t heard that clock all day or for a really long time – months or even years, for that matter.
 The chime sent chills down my spine.
 Alarmed, I texted two close relatives, and right after sending my text, the clock chimed again.
 Then I noticed my cell phone battery was getting low, so I got up to retrieve my phone charger, and when I walked through the kitchen, I heard a fast ticking sound that I hadn’t heard before then.
 It sounded like it was coming from the direction of the cuckoo clock in the family room, and when I went closer, I realized the cuckoo clock – which hadn’t worked in decades – was ticking!
 Again, this was a clock that had been dormant for a long time, and it just started ticking all of a sudden.
 At this point I was quite spooked!
 Not just one, but two clocks had come alive simultaneously!